wanderview/fetchevent-worker-timing/explainer.md

 Because of the strict same-origin design of service workers we do not believe this feature needs to be guarded by `Timing-Allow-Origin`.

-### Issue 2: Late FetchEvent.performanceMark() Calls
+### Issue 2: Late FetchEvent.addPerformanceEntry() Calls

 `FetchEvent` objects have a natural life cycle based on how the network request is satisfied.
 For example, if the handler does not call `respondWith()` synchronously then the request is allowed to fall back to network.
 Or the handler could pass a `Response` and the browser could read the body.
 In both cases the `FetchEvent` essentially loses the ability to effect the request any more.

 The `FetchEvent`, however, does provide a `waitUntil()` method which can be used to perform extended actions after the `respondWith()` promise has been resolved.
-Since these actions are still associated with the `FetchEvent` we would like to make the `performanceMark()` API available during this extended time period.
+Since these actions are still associated with the `FetchEvent` we would like to make the `addPerformanceEntry()` API available during this extended time period.

-To support this we propose that `performanceMark()` function normally up until the last `FetchEvent.waitUntil()` or `FetchEvent.respondWith()` promise is settled.
+To support this we propose that `addPerformanceEntry()` function normally up until the last `FetchEvent.waitUntil()` or `FetchEvent.respondWith()` promise is settled.
 After that point calls will be ignored.

 In order to support reading these late values we also propose that the `PerformanceObserver` notification for intercepted requests be delayed until their last `waitUntil()` promise is settled.
 If this is considered too breaking, this behavior could be made an opt-in feature.